windmill-labs/windmilldocs/docs/getting_started/0_scripts_quickstart/5_sql_quickstart/index.md

 ### Raw Queries

-A more convenient but less secure options is to accept raw queries as input:
+A more convenient but less secure option is to accept raw queries as input:

 ```typescript
 import { pgClient, type Resource, type Sql } from "https://deno.land/x/windmill@v1.88.1/mod.ts";